COVID-19’s Impact on Mortgage Availability and Accessibility

 But we only expect their return once banks and building societies have had chance to unblock their pipelines*.

 The continuing uncertainty around the impact of COVID-19 will play a part in the short- and mid-term mortgage availability.
 But lenders are also having to prioritise their efforts towards supporting existing customers, all the time managing their own operational capacities.

 Like other businesses, lenders have had to adapt their workforces during lockdown to work mainly from home.
-The influx of new mortgage applications may have slowed to a trickle, but they’ve had to handle tens of thousands of payment holiday enquiries.
+The influx of new mortgage applications may have slowed by comparison, but they've had to handle tens of thousands of payment holiday enquiries.